LSEG-API-Samples/Article.EMA.Java.RTO.Azure/README.md

 Since our MDWebService application already have been containerize, this article chooses the fully managed container orchestration service way.

 Azure provides various services for supporting different requirements,cost, and your application's preference.
 You can find more detail about the comparisons of all services that supports containerized applications on Azure on [Comparing Container Apps with other Azure container options](https://learn.microsoft.com/en-us/azure/container-apps/compare-options) and [Difference between Azure Container Instances and Azure Container Apps - serverfault](https://serverfault.com/questions/1083358/difference-between-azure-container-instances-and-azure-container-apps) websites.
-I am choosing the [Azure Container Instances service](https://azure.microsoft.com/en-us/products/container-instances) because the MDWebService application just need only a single isolate container to run and no need to scale it up yet. <--- May be change in the future.
+I am choosing the [Azure Container Instances service](https://azure.microsoft.com/en-us/products/container-instances) which is the easiest one.

 ### Container Registry

-Azure also has the [Container Registry Service](https://azure.microsoft.com/en-us/products/container-registry) repository for storing and managing container images and artifacts with a fully managed environment.
+Azure also has the [Container Registry Service](https://azure.microsoft.com/en-us/products/container-registry) repository for storing and managing container images and artifacts with a fully managed environment within Azure.
 This repository requires the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/) tool to push/pull an application image to Azure container registry.
-However, our beloved ZScaler somehow blocks this Azure CLI tool to login to Azure, so I need to find other ways.

-Fortunately, the service supports [Docker Hub registry](https://hub.docker.com/) repository, so you can push the MDWebService-RTO image to Docker Hub repository, and set Azure to pull image from Docker Hub and run containers on Azure.
+However, the service also supports [Docker Hub registry](https://hub.docker.com/) repository, so I am choosing this way because I can set other Cloud Container solutions to pull image from Docker Hub as well.

 ### Push Image to Docker Hub